Is Puerto Aventuras Safe – All the Facts

 If you want to bring your phone or your Kindle, make sure you keep them in sight at all times.
 If you want to go in for a swim, ask a friend to watch your things.
 Most of the people enjoying the beach with you will be happy to oblige.

 Be careful with your purse and other personal belongings in restaurants and shops.

 This is a tourist area and while it is not common in Puerto Aventuras, there are pickpockets working the streets.
 In a restaurant, keep your purse on your lap or ask for a purse stand.
 Do not hang your purse on the back of your chair or place it on the ground.
 Ever.

 If you are walking through crowds on the marina or in the shops, be sure your bag is slung so it hangs in front of you and keep your hand on it at all times.

 The speed limit inside Puerto Aventuras is 30 kilometers per hour.
 In most neighborhoods, this speed is appropriate but around the marina and other commercial areas, where there are a lot of cars, golf carts and pedestrians, err on the side of caution and go slower.

 There are people on bikes, children playing, errant dogs and all kinds of things to keep an eye on while you are driving in PA.
 There are a lot of distractions.
 Take it easy and don’t assume all of the drivers around you are going to do the same.

 Be careful with your alcohol consumption.

-I know it’s a community built on tourism and it’s always “5 o’clock somewhere” but drinking too much or “being overserved” is the cause of most accidents in Puerto Aventuras.
-It should go without saying that you should not drink and drive.
+I know it’s a community built on tourism and it’s always “5 o’clock somewhere” but drinking too much or “being overserved” is the cause of most accidents in the Puerto Aventuras Marina It should go without saying that you should not drink and drive.

 But this also holds true for golf carts.
 If you have had one too many, lock your car or your golf cart and find a safe ride home.
 At night, the uneven streets and sidewalks can be really treacherous so if you are going to walk, find a buddy to walk with you and get you safely home.